OE-FET/Natural-constants/README.md

 ```

 ## Contributing
-If you find that a constant that you need is missing, you can quickly add it yourself.
+If a constant which you need is missing, you can add it yourself.
 Please use the following template format to do so:
 ```matlab
 function [h, sigma] = hbar()